If you’ve ever asked yourself the question “What to do with my life”, then you are not alone.

 What should I do with my life at 30?

-When you are 30 years old, you are at the most exciting period of your life.
+When you are 30 years old, you are in the most exciting period of your life.
 You’re full of vitality, both physically and mentally.

 First, go back to who you were when you were a teenager.
 If you have forgotten, ask your family members or old friends about it.
 What did you love doing?
 Why did you enjoy those activities so much?